 When defending 1 v 1 you must keep between the attacker and your goal.
 Be close enough to block a shot, but not so close that the attacker can get past you.
 Be on the lookout for other dangers as the play changes.

 The distance away from the attacker will depend on your speed and speed.
-If they are lightning-quick, keep 2 yards away and reduce that to 1 if you have a better pace than them.
+If they are lightning-quick, keep 2 yards away and reduce that to 1 if you’ve got a better speed than them.

-It is important that you are good at sprinting in bursts.
+It’s important that you’re good at sprinting in bursts.
 A player may be slower in a sprint race, but they might have the acceleration to get a couple of yards in front of you so that they can take a shot.

 Good defensive drills for soccer